 This review is about the restaurant, Fronto, which BH and the cantankerous Critic found delightful.
-Under the active managing supervision of Irwing who is decidedly not standing around checking his IG fee but is actually on the floor doing the work, the ambience is welcoming, friendly and even fun.
+Under the active managing supervision of Irwing who is decidedly not standing around checking his IG feed but is actually on the floor doing the work, the ambiance is welcoming, friendly, and even fun.
 Every employee seems to be genuinely enjoying their work.

-After a drink, the Critic and Better Half samples several dishes and all were amazingly good.
-Again, the service is very possibly among the best ever had in Merida, which is very welcome in this town, which shines when it comes to singularly sloppy servers.
+After a drink, the Critic and Better Half sampled several dishes and all were amazingly good.
+Again, the service is very possibly among the best ever had in Merida, which is very welcome in this city, full as it is of singularly sloppy servers.

 The fries are some of the most delicious the Critic has tried, but everyone has their favorite fried potatoes so I won’t say they’re the “best”.
 But these are the best the Critic has tried lately, anywhere.
-The burger is a monster, both in the amount of beef (800 grams of ultra-tender meat) and also for the price, at $1000 pesos.
-Definitely worth the splurge and share it if you must.
+The burger is a monster, not only for the amount of beef (800 grams of ultra-tender meat) between those buns but also for the price, which is a cool $1000 pesos.
+Definitely worth the splurge and you can share it if you must.
 The other items are lost to memory but were all delicious.